gammasim/simtools/docs/source/guidelines.rst

 Sufficient logging information should be provided to users and developers.
 As general guideline, the following logging levels should be used:

 - **INFO**: information useful for the general user about the progress, intermediate results, input or output.
-- **WARNING**: information for the general user or developer on something she should know but cannot change.
+- **WARNING**: information for the general user or developer on something they should know but cannot change.
 - **DEBUG**: information only interesting for developers or useful for debugging.
 - **ERROR**: something which always leads to an exception or program exit.